yordi68/student-registration-system/README.md

 ## Security

 - **Authentication**: User and driver authentication via secure tokens
-- **Data Encryption**: All sensitive data is encrypted in transit and at rest.
 - **API Gateway**: Centralized API gateway for secure communication and routing.

 <br />